Analytic Combinatorics (book): Topics

 The main part of the book is organized into three parts.
 The first part, covering three chapters and roughly the first quarter of the book, concerns the symbolic method in combinatorics, in which classes of combinatorial objects are associated with formulas that describe their structures, and then those formulas are reinterpreted to produce the generating functions or exponential generating functions of the classes, in some cases using tools such as the Lagrange inversion theorem as part of the reinterpretation process.
 The chapters in this part divide the material into the enumeration of unlabeled objects, the enumeration of labeled objects, and multivariate generating functions.

 The five chapters of the second part of the book, roughly half of the text and "the heart of the book", concern the application of tools from complex analysis to the generating function, in order to understand the asymptotics of the numbers of objects in a combinatorial class.
 In particular, for sufficiently well-behaved generating functions, Cauchy's integral formula can be used to recover the power series coefficients (the real object of study) from the generating function, and knowledge of the singularities of the function can be used to derive accurate estimates of the resulting integrals.
 After an introductory chapter and a chapter giving examples of the possible behaviors of rational functions and meromorphic functions, the remaining chapters of this part discuss the way the singularities of a function can be used to analyze the asymptotic behavior of its power series, apply this method to a large number of combinatorial examples, and study the saddle-point method of contour integration for handling some trickier examples.

 The final part investigates the behavior of random combinatorial structures, rather than the total number of structures, using the same toolbox.
 Beyond expected values for combinatorial quantities of interest, it also studies limit theorems and large deviations theory for these quantities.
 Three appendices provide background on combinatorics and asymptotics, in complex analysis, and in probability theory.

-The combinatorial structures that are investigated throughout the book range widely over sequences, formal languages, partitions and compositions, permutations, graphs and paths in graphs, and lattice paths.
+The combinatorial structures that are investigated throughout the book range widely over sequences, formal languages, integer partitions and compositions, permutations, graphs and paths in graphs, and lattice paths.
 With these topics, the analysis in the book connects to applications in other areas including abstract algebra, number theory, and the analysis of algorithms.